fiskaltrust/interface-doc/doc/appendix-at-rksv/function-structures/function-structures.md

 ### IATSSCD Interface

-This interface is applicable only for the Austrian market and enables direct communication with the signature creation device for own purposes: it can be used for testing if the fiskaltrust.Middleware is running ("Echo" call), for requesting the certificate ("Certificate" call), or signing autonomously ("Sign" call).
+This interface is applicable only for the Austrian market and enables direct communication with the signature creation device for own purposes: it can be used for testing if the fiskaltrust-Middleware is running ("Echo" call), for requesting the certificate ("Certificate" call), or for signing autonomously ("Sign" call).

 #### ZDA Indicator Request